yiming168/COMP4537Learn/webDiary/ajax_APIcalls_CORS.md

     *   Tools like Postman and `curl` are simple HTTP clients, not web browsers.
 They **do not enforce the Same-Origin Policy**.
 They will show you whatever response the server sends.
 A CORS error is a browser-specific security feature.
 *   **Is CORS for "secure communication"?**
     *   No, this is misleading. **HTTPS (SSL/TLS)** provides secure, encrypted communication. **CORS** is an **authorization policy** that tells a browser which external websites are permitted to *read* a response.

+---

+## Acknowledgement

+This page was authored by Carol.
+Many thanks for her contribution.